SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

 ![Selected rules](resources/rules_selected.png)

-Once activated, the only step remaining is to analyse one of your project!
+Once activated (not sure how? see [quality-profiles](https://docs.sonarqube.org/latest/instance-administration/quality-profiles/)), the only step remaining is to analyse one of your project!

 When encountering a method returning the same type as its parameter, the issue will now raise issue, as visible in the following picture: